-Use the following procedure to connect the load cables to the optional circuit breaker box (see Figure 5-2).
+Use the following procedure to connect the load cables to the optional main circuit breaker (see Figure 5-7).
+(This is required on gensets that do not contain the terminal block load connection option as shown in Figure 5-8.)